duderstadt-lab/mars-docs/tutorials/open-a-Molecule-Archive-in-Python.md

 Here is a wonderful set of instructions on how to work with MoleculeArchives in Python notebooks by Thomas Retzer and Nadia Huisjes.
 All potential problems encountered when configuring the conda environment are full addressed here.

 ### Create the Environment
+The next part will use basic commands from Git.
+To get familiar with **[Git](https://git-scm.com)** and its function we recommend the **[Git-it workshop](https://github.com/jlord/git-it-electron/releases)**.
+The workshop consist of different challenges which explain how to use Git.
+So if you want to understand the commands in more detail you can work through the challenges.

 First, an environment has to be created that makes it possible to use ImageJ together with Python.
 The environment is based on this **[repository](https://github.com/imagej/tutorials)** on GitHub.
 One has to follow the steps on the page with one tiny addition.
 The steps will be also written out on this page.

 1. Install **[Anaconda](https://www.anaconda.com/distribution/)**(Python 3.7).
 Alternatively, one can also install **[Miniconda](https://conda.io/miniconda.html)**.
 If Anaconda/Miniconda is already install on the computer the download is not needed.
 Anaconda/Miniconda is a basic Python distribution.

 2. Clone the tutorial repository.
 One can either download the repository or use the following command line (if git is installed).
+Cloning means in this context to get a local copy of the repository on a computer.
 ```terminal
 git clone https://github.com/imagej/tutorials.git
 ```
 3. This step is different to the instructions on the website.
 In order to prevent problems we discovered that the environment has to be adjusted.
 Open the environment.yml file with a text editor (e.g. **[Atom](https://atom.io)**).
+The file can be found in the downloaded folder.
 There is a list of dependencies and two dependencies have to be added.
 Make sure that the dependencies are in line with the others:
 ```terminal
   - pyjnius=1.2.0
   - seaborn